neutralusername/Systemge-Sample-ConwaysGameOfLife/README.md

 # what is this
-a (very) simple implementation of conways game of life as a "multiplayer" variant on a 75x75 grid. every 5 seconds a new generation is calculated and broadcasted to every client. during these 5 seconds everyone on the website can make changes, which will affect the next generation.
+a simple implementation of conways game of life as a "multiplayer" variant on a 75x75 grid. a new generation is generated on button press and broadcasted to every client. changes to the grid are broadcasted.

 ![60QV4Ftw9N](https://github.com/NeutralUsername/Systemge-Sample-ConwaysGameOfLife/assets/39095721/2f5b2d0c-65b4-4045-99da-b73d5727f160)